fedefilo/P5---Linux-Server-Configuration/README.md

 #### Final remarks

 The project was interesting and time consuming.
 I ran into a lot of issues configuring the app, mainly related to permissions.
+I included the bash history files if you want to take a look.
 It helped me strengthen my abilities in the shell and learned a lot.
 Servers were once something completely strange to me and now I feel more confident.
 I hope exaplantions are clear!